-While the average cost of sending a child to primary school may seem excessive, and worse still when it comes to the rising cost of secondary school, the expense associated with third-level education in Ireland is in a completely different ballpark.
+While the average cost of sending a child to primary and secondary school might seem high, the expenses associated with third level education are in a completely different ballpark.

-For example, if you saved the Government child benefit of €140 per month for five years (as of January 2017) from when your child was born, by the time they started school you could have built up savings of €8,832 in time to fund this crucial stage in their education.
+The table above illustrates just how much regular savings can grow with a Zurich Easy Access Savings plan.
+For example, if you saved the Government child benefit of €140 per month for five years (as of June 2018) from when your child was born, by the time they started school you could have built up savings of €8,705 in time to fund this crucial stage in their education.

-*Source: Zurich Cost of Education Survey 2017
+*Source: Zurich Cost of Education Survey 2018